bcgsc/RNA-Bloom/README.md

 ```
 java -jar RNA-Bloom.jar -ref TRANSCRIPTS.fasta ...
 ```
 The `-ref` option specifies the reference transcriptome FASTA file for guiding short-read assembly.
+It is not supported for long-read data (`-long`) at this time.

 ## Quick Start for Long Reads :running: